Clayton railway station, Melbourne: Platforms and services

 Clayton is an elevated premium station, consisting of an island platform connected to the station concourse on Clayton Road via escalators, lifts and a staircase.

-The station is served by both Pakenham and Cranbourne trains, and is also served by V/Line trains on the Gippsland line.
+The station is served by both Pakenham and Cranbourne line trains, and is also served by V/Line trains on the Gippsland line.

 Services to East Pakenham and Cranbourne travel together south-east towards Dandenong before splitting into two separate lines.
-Services to the city run express from Caulfield (Malvern during off-peak) to South Yarra, before stopping all stations to Flinders Street via the City Loop.
+Services to the city run express from Malvern to Anzac, before stopping all stations to Sunbury via the Metro Tunnel.
 Traralgon and Bairnsdale services run express to Nar Nar Goon, stopping at Dandenong and Pakenham, before stopping all stations after Nar Nar Goon.
 From Clayton regional services to the city run express to Richmond, stopping at Caulfield, before stopping all stations to Southern Cross.